JonathanWThom/my-tab/README.md

 ### Todo and Known Bugs

 * Add favicon.
-* Dates are saved as the day before.
-This is likely a problem with the API.
 * Needs an explanation of what a standard drink is.
 * Not yet optimized for mobile - which is where I will be using it the most.
 * Test coverage